|

 gemsbok, wildebeest and zebra move slowly from

-the pans area in the south east of the park, to
+the pans area in the south east of the park,

-migration animals accumulate in their thousands.
+this migration animals accumulate in their thousands.

 The heavily wooded areas beside the river also